Katherina Reiche: Early beginnings

 In 1992, Reiche was one of the founding members of the Ring Christlich-Demokratischer Studenten (Association of Christian-Democrat Students, RCDS) in Potsdam and in the same year she joined the Young Union (JU).
-Since 1996 she has also been member of the CDU.
+Since 1996 she has also been a member of the CDU.

-Member of the German Parliament, 1998–2015
+Member of the German Parliament (1998–2015)

 In 2000 Reiche became a member of the federal executive of the CDU.
 From 2001 to 2015, she was also part of the party's executive board in the state of Brandenburg.

-During the election campaign in 2002, Reiche was part of the CDU/CSU's competence team appointed by then chancellor candidate Edmund Stoiber, as an expert on women, youth and family policies.
-This decision was criticized by conservative circles inside the two parties, because Reiche was an unmarried mother at that point in time.
+During the election campaign in 2002, Reiche was part of the CDU/CSU's competence team appointed by then-chancellor candidate Edmund Stoiber as an expert on women, youth, and family policies.
+This decision was criticized by conservative circles inside the two parties because Reiche was an unmarried mother at that point in time.

 From 2005 until 2009, Reiche served as deputy chairwoman of the CDU/CSU's parliamentary group, under the leadership of chairman Volker Kauder.
 In this capacity, she was in charge of overseeing the policy areas Education and Science as well as Environment, Nature Conservation and Nuclear Safety.

-In the negotiations to form a coalition government following the 2009 federal elections, Reiche was part of the working group on the environment, agriculture and consumer protection, led by Ilse Aigner and Michael Kauch.
+In the negotiations to form a coalition government following the 2009 federal elections, Reiche was part of the working group on the environment, agriculture, and consumer protection, led by Ilse Aigner and Michael Kauch.

 Career in government

 In the government of Chancellor Angela Merkel, Reiche first served as Parliamentary State Secretary at the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety under successive ministers Norbert Röttgen (2009-2012) and Peter Altmaier (2012-2013) from 2009 to 2013.
 Following the 2013 elections, she was named Parliamentary State Secretary at the Federal Ministry of Transport and Digital Infrastructure, this time under the leadership of minister Alexander Dobrindt.

-On the occasion of the sixtieth anniversary of the diplomatic relations between German and India, Reiche participated in the first joint cabinet meeting of the two countries' governments in Delhi in May 2011.
+On the occasion of the sixtieth anniversary of the diplomatic relations between Germany and India, Reiche participated in the first joint cabinet meeting of the two countries' governments in Delhi in May 2011.

 Career in the energy sector

 In 2015, Reiche resigned from her government office and laid down her parliamentary mandate to become Chief Executive Officer of the German Association of Local Utilities (VKU).
 In this capacity, she was unanimously elected President of the European Centre of Enterprises with Public Participation and of Enterprises of General Economic Interest (CEEP) in June 2016.

 From 2018 until 2019, Reiche also served on the German government's so-called coal commission, which was tasked to develop a masterplan before the end of the year on how to phase-out coal and create a new economic perspective for the country's coal-mining regions.

 In late 2019, Reiche moved to a new position at German energy company E.ON, where she led its subsidiary Westenergie from 2020 to 2025.

-Since June 2020, she has been the Chairwoman of the National Hydrogen Council of the Federal Government.
+Since June 2020, she has been the chairwoman of the National Hydrogen Council of the Federal Government.